STRIBILD resistance profile through 144 weeks in Studies 103 and 1021,2

-- In a pooled analysis from both studies, all subjects with evaluable data for RT and IN and who developed EVG resistance (n=13) also showed susceptibility to FTC (due to the development of the M184V/I substitution)
+- All subjects with evaluable data for RT and IN and who developed integrase substitutions associated with EVG resistance (n = 14) also developed the M184V/I RT substitutions, conferring reduced susceptibility to both EVG and FTC

 Important Safety Information